 Bi Representation: Alex, the main character in Labyrinth Lost, is bisexual.
 Throughout the novel, her sexuality is presented as a matter of fact, with no stigma or shame attached to her identity.
 Her sexuality is only one small part of who she is as a person.
 Alex is only one of many queer, as well as POC, characters represented in this novel.

 In Other Lands by Sarah Rees Brennan

-Summary: Elliot is smart, sarcastic, and at time obnoxious thirteen-year-old boy.
+Summary: Elliot is a smart, sarcastic, and at times obnoxious thirteen-year-old boy.
 While on a field trip, Elliot finds a wall that no one but him can see and is granted the chance to go to school in the Borderlands.
 He soon finds that on the other side of the wall, classes are a lot tougher than he initially expected.
-Here he meets Serene-Heart-in-the-Chaos-of-Battle, beautiful elven warrior and her human friend Luke.
+Here he meets Serene-Heart-in-the-Chaos-of-Battle, a beautiful elven warrior, and her human friend Luke.
 While in this other world, Elliot finds that he has the chance to change the world.

 Bi Representation: The protagonist, Elliot, is bisexual.
 While YA books with well-written, positive portrayals of bisexual characters are rare, bisexual male characters are even rarer.
 Elliot is a confident and sarcastic young man who never questions his own sexuality, even in the face of people who mock or bully him for being himself.

 Representation and Diversity are Important

 It is refreshing to see so many authors writing novels featuring diverse casts of characters all along the sexual identity spectrum, particularly characters with identities that have historically been underrepresented in literature, such as bi-identified people.
 Though it is getting better, we still have a ways to go before LGBT+ people, especially bi men and women, are equally represented in the media.